 Many instances of lower back pain are caused by overexertion and strain, which result in tension in the soft tissues and muscles surrounding your lower spine.
 This tension restricts the normal circulation and also causes pain signals to be sent to your brain.
-We will show you how a form of natural back pain relief remedies known as heat therapy can aid your body in combating these types of lower back pain.
+We will show you how a form of natural lower back pain relief remedies known as heat therapy can aid your body in combating these types of lower back pain.